 Windows/Linux

-- Right click on the refresh button of the browser you want to clear.
-Select ‘Empty cache and hard reload’.
+2. While Developer Tools is open, right click on the refresh button in the browser and select ‘Empty cache and hard reload’.

 Macintosh